CGCL-codes/TeCo/README.md

 which even require either certain information about the trigger types or accessibility of clean data, TeCo outperforms them on different backdoor attacks, datasets, and model architectures, enjoying a higher AUROC by 10% and 5 times of stability.

-## Deploy TeCo on BackdoorBench Codebase
+## Deploy TeCo on BackdoorBench-v2.0 Codebase
 ### Setup
 - **Get TeCo**
 ```shell